-Told by his daughter, Chelsey
+Told by his daughter, Chelsea

 “My dad, Edward Simpkins, was one of a kind.
 He had the heart of a poet, and the beautiful music he created echoes throughout my memories of him.
 He was a man who lived life simply, and on his own terms.
 He loved riding his bike, entertaining us with his guitar, and exploring the great outdoors.